mesosphere/dcos-docs-site/pages/1.9/security/ent/index.md

 As a convenience, DC/OS automatically generates a new 4096-bit GPG keypair during the bootstrap sequence.
 It uses this keypair to initialize the Secret Store and stores the keypair in ZooKeeper.

-If you wish to generate your own GPG keypair and store it in an alternate location, you can [reinitialize the Secret Store with a custom GPG keypair](/1.9/security/ent/secrets/custom-key/).

 The Secret Store is available in all security modes.

 By default, you cannot store a secret larger than one megabyte.
 If you need to exceed this limit, contact Mesosphere support.